matthewdeaves/csend/README.md

 Both versions utilize a shared C codebase for core protocol handling, peer list management, and the underlying discovery and messaging logic.
 You can watch a [demo video on YouTube](https://www.youtube.com/watch?v=_9iXCBZ_FjE) (Note: Video shows an older version; current functionality is more advanced!).

+Detailed information on the evolving versions of the project can be found [here](TAGS.md).

 ## Project Structure

 *   `posix/`: Source code specific to the POSIX (Linux, macOS) version.